Scrivener07/Papyrus-Code/README.md

 ![](images/feature-1.gif)

 ## Installing
-Download and install from the VS Code extension manager or [side-load](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder) it into VS Code.
+* Download and install from the VS Code extension manager or [side-load](https://code.visualstudio.com/docs/extensions/yocode#_your-extensions-folder) it into VS Code.
+* Open and configure Papyrus options through the VS Code settings window if necessary.

-## Extension Settings
+## Extension
+Papyrus Code adds Papyrus support to various contribution points in the VS Code editor.

+### Settings
 This extension contributes the following settings.
 Add these to your user or workspace settings.
+* `papyrus.fo4.directory`	Specifies the path to Fallout 4's installation folder.
-* `papyrus.compiler.executable`: Specifies a file path to `PapyrusCompiler.exe`.
+* `papyrus.fo4.compiler.directory`	Specifies the path to the Papyrus Compiler, supports relative pathing from the game directory.
+* `papyrus.fo4.compiler.output`	Specifies the path for compiled scripts, supports relative pathing from the game directory.
-* `papyrus.compiler.target`: Specifies a file or directory path to compile.
+* `papyrus.fo4.compiler.target`	Specifies a file to be compiled with the "Papyrus: Compile Target" command, supports relative pathing from the game directory.
-* `papyrus.compiler.output`: Specifies a directory path where compiled papyrus files are output.
-* `papyrus.compiler.imports`: A list of import directories the papyrus compiler should use.
-Folders listed first override ones listed after.
+* `papyrus.fo4.compiler.asm`	Specify the Papyrus Compiler assembly mode.
+"None" disables all output, "Only" only generates Papyrus assembly, not compiled .pex, "Discard" generates .pex and deletes assembly, and "Keep" generates and keeps both .pex and assembly.
+* `papyrus.fo4.compiler.imports`	Specifies a list of import folders for the Papyrus Compiler, supports relative pathing from the game directory.
+Script files listed located in import directories listed first will overwrite scripts of the same name in other directories.

-## Extension Commands
+### Commands
+This extension contributes the following commands.
+Execute these through the command palette.
+* *Papyrus: Compile (Debug)*: The default keyboard mapping is `Ctrl`+`B`
+* *Papyrus: Compile (Release)*
+* *Papyrus: Compile (Release Final)*
+* *Papyrus: Compile File*
+* *Papyrus: Compile Folder*
-* `Papyrus: Compile` The default keyboard mapping is `Ctrl` + `B`
+* *Papyrus: Compile Target*: The default keyboard mapping is `Ctrl`+`Shift`+`B`
+* *Papyrus: Create Project*

 ## Known Issues
-* Relative paths are not yet supported for papyrus compiler settings.
-* Possibly full of bugs ;)
+There are no known issues at this time.

 ## Release Notes
 There are no release notes at this time.

 ### [1.0.0]
-* Changed **Compiler** interface to generate **Papyrus Project** files, rather than running command line statements.
-* Changed, refactor extension **Configuration** with per-game support, Fallout 4 is still the only supported game however.
-* Added support for relative pathing on some extension **Configurations**.
-* Added **Papyrus** ASM compilation options to the **Extension Configuration** settings.
 * Added *Compile (Debug)*, *Compile (Release)*, and *Compile (Release Final)* commands for the active file.
 * Added *Compile File* and *Compile Folder* commands with **FileDialog** for compilation selection.
 * Added *Compile Default* command, works like original **Compile** to build a configured file, or folder.
 * Added *Create Project* command, to create and save **Papyrus Project** files.
+* Added support for relative pathing on some extension **Settings**.
+* Added **Papyrus** ASM compilation options to the extension **Settings**.
+* Changed, rewrote **Compiler** interface to generate **Papyrus Project** files, rather than running command line statements.
+* Changed, refactored extension **Setting** with per-game support, Fallout 4 is still the only supported game however.
+* Changed, rewrote various error messages to be clearer, and add confirmation to error messages.
+* Changed, rewrote description fields for the extension **Settings** and **Commands**.
 * Fixed, prevent extension from creating more than one **Terminal** instance.
-* Changed, rewrote various error messages to be clearer, and add confirmation to error messages.
-* Changed, rewrote description fields for the extension **Configurations** and **Commands**.

 ### [0.0.2]
 * Thank you for your contributions [shad0wshayd3](https://github.com/shad0wshayd3).